 Bio

 Flanery's work has appeared in Zoetrope: All Story, Granta, The Washington Post, The Los Angeles Times, Newsweek, The Guardian, The Spectator, The Times Literary Supplement, and The Daily Telegraph.
-He has held residential fellowships at MacDowell in New Hampshire, the Santa Maddalena Foundation outside of Florence, the Rockefeller Foundation's Bellagio Center, and the Stellenbosch Institute for Advanced Study in South Africa.
+He has held residential fellowships at the Kyoto Writers Residency, MacDowell, the Santa Maddalena Foundation, the Rockefeller Foundation's Bellagio Center, and the Stellenbosch Institute for Advanced Study.

 He has taught at Queen Mary University of London and at the University of Reading in the UK.
-He is Professor Extraordinary at the University of Stellenbosch and since January 2021 has been Professor and Chair of Creative Writing at the University of Adelaide in Australia.
+Since January 2021 he has been Professor and Chair of Creative Writing at Adelaide University in Australia.